Skip to Content

 4 Key Laws Every Landlord Should Know

-Owning or managing a rental property in Deschutes County comes with legal responsibilities that go beyond collecting rent and handling maintenance requests.
-Oregon landlord-tenant laws are detailed, strictly enforced, and often updated.
-Even experienced landlords can run into trouble if a required notice is missed or a deadline is overlooked.
+Owning or managing a rental property in Deschutes County comes with legal responsibilities that go beyond collecting payments and handling maintenance.
+Oregon landlord-tenant law is detailed, strictly enforced, and often updated by the Oregon Law Center.
+Even experienced owners can run into trouble if a required notice is missed or a deadline is overlooked.

-Below are four foundational laws every Deschutes County landlord should understand.
-These rules apply whether you own a single rental home or manage a larger portfolio, and they play a major role in protecting both landlords and tenants.
+Below are four legal foundations every Deschutes County owner should understand.
+These rules apply whether you own a single rental home or manage a larger portfolio, and they play a major role in protecting both parties under Oregon landlord-tenant law and general landlord-tenant regulations in Oregon.
+Staying compliant with Oregon landlord-tenant law is essential for any property owner in the region.

 1. Oregon Residential Landlord and Tenant Act

-The Oregon Residential Landlord and Tenant Act sets the legal framework for nearly every rental relationship in the state.
-This law defines what is considered a habitable rental property and outlines the rights and obligations of both parties.
+The Oregon Residential Landlord and Tenant Act (ORS Chapter 90) sets the legal framework for nearly every rental relationship in the state.
+This Oregon landlord-tenant law defines what is considered a habitable rental property and outlines the rights and obligations of both parties.

 Habitability Standards